meetunix/matrixProxy/README.md

 ## prerequisites

-1. You need a running Matrix homerserver
+1. You need a running Matrix home-server
-2. On this homeserver you need a user with valid password (other login types are not supported)
+2. On this home-server you need a user with valid password (other login types are not supported)
 3. There must be a room where the user is member of or the user can join

 ## installation